Rushikesh46/Realtime-Face-Mask-Scanner/README.md

 8.scipy - using "pip install scipy".

-9.sklearn - using "pip install sklearn".
+9.sklearn - using "pip install sklearn" or "pip install scikit-learn".

 Open CMD in your cloned directory and type "python train_model.py" to train your model and type "python start_project.py" to start project.
 You can also add more pics in dataset photos to train your model more accurately.